ChestersGarage/avscripts/README.md

 This creates a video that pans up a vertical panoramic image, where each frame is 13 pixels from the prior frame, and it runs at 60 frames per second.
 We cut off 5 frames at the beginning, because there was too much sidewalk in the pano.
 And we chopped off 75 frames of empty sky at the top of the pano.
 This is a pretty smooth video and it moves fairly quickly.
 That image was actually a shot of the Space Needle in Seattle, WA.
 So the pan video allows us to get full width of the screen and full height of the Space Needle, for a more impressive shot on a big-screen TV.

 When specifying args, all but the file name are optional, but their positions are not.
 If you specify an arg for `<increment>`, you must specify `<direction>` before it.
 If you want to specify `<cut_from_end>`, you must specify all args in the correct order.

-# Notes

-## Date / Time Stamps

-**When sorting files by the generic "Date" column in Windows Explorer**
-* JPG files based on Date Taken column
-    - Pulled from the EXIF tag DateTimeOriginal
-    - **localtime without TZ offset**
-* PNG based on Date Modified column
-    - Pulled from the file's FileModifyDate data
-    - **localtime with TZ offset**
-* Videos based on "Media Created" column
-    - Pulled from either of the QuickTime tags CreateDate or MediaCreateDate
-    - **UTC**

-So when you vacation outside of your home timezone, those pictures and videos will not sort correctly in Windows, until you set your computer clock's timezone to the same as where you went on vacation.